Whether you are a beginning or veteran writer, tutors at the Writing Center can help you look critically at your writing.

 - Send us your paper by e-mail to firstname.lastname@example.org.
 Please include your Skype username in this e-mail.

 - Log in to Skype and request to be recognized by our account.
 Our username is dcewriter.
 We will contact you at the scheduled time.

 If you are located in a time zone that prevents you from scheduling a Skype conference, please e-mail us to discuss alternatives at email@example.com.

 References for citing sources and other writing resources

 The Harvard Guide to Using Sources, which has been prepared by the Harvard College Writing Program, contains information about how to use and cite sources.

-Each year the Harvard Extension School publishes a review of student work, the Charles River Review, which highlights selected work of fiction, non-fiction, and poetry written in fall and spring writing classes.
+Each year the Harvard Extension School publishes a review of student work, the Charles River Review, which highlights selected works of fiction, non-fiction, and poetry written in fall and spring writing classes.
 Each semester, students registered in a writing course receive an e-mail invitation to submit a piece of writing for consideration.
-The invitation includes the submission form and guidelines, and is ordinarily sent a few weeks before the deadline (the last day of exam period each term).
+The invitation includes the submission form and guidelines and is sent a few weeks before the deadline (the last day of exam period each term).